Environment

 • CO₂ emissions intensity during transportation=∑(CO₂ emitted by each means of transport) / Net sales

-The modal shift in logistics is expected to be as follows: truck transport will be 78.3% in FY2020, 81.7% in FY2021, 80.5% in FY2022, 79.4% in FY2023, and 80.7% in FY2024 rail and ship transport is 21.7% in FY2020, 18.3% in FY2021, 19.5% in FY2022, 20.6% in FY2023 and 19.3% in FY2024 .
+NOF's logistics modal shift trends are as follows: for truck transport, 78.3% in FY2020, 81.7% in FY2021, 80.5% in FY2022, 79.4% in FY2023, and 80.7% in FY2024; for rail and ship transport, 21.7% in FY2020, 18.3% in FY2021, 19.5% in FY2022, 20.6% in FY2023, and 19.3% in FY2024.

 Transportation modal shifts